 The church is orientated, located in the north-west corner of the market, adjacent to the ramparts, on a high river bank.
-It is a gothic, basilic, three-nave, four-spaned temple with a rectangular, simply ended chancel.
+It is a Gothic, three-aisle, four-bay basilica with a rectangular, straight ended chancel.
 North of the chancel is a sacristy, and in the southwest corner a small staircase.
 From the west is a small porch built between the buttress and the west staircase.
-To the nave are added: St. Barbara chapel, little porch from the north, the chapel of the Transfiguration and the south porch.
+To the nave are added: St. Barbara’s Chapel, small porch from the north, the chapel of the Transfiguration and the south porch.

 In the central nave, the chancel and the northern chapel there is a wooden ceiling, in the aisles, the south porch and the southern chapel is the stellar vault.
 Noteworthy is the wall painting from the mid-15th century in the naves arch.